Oliviaapeaaaa/enterprise-rbac-architecture/README.md

-📌 Project Overview
+## 📌 Overview

-This repository presents a layered authorization model for scalable enterprise systems, focusing on how to balance centralized identity management with application-level role-based access control (RBAC).
+This repository presents a system-level approach to designing scalable enterprise systems, focusing on authorization architecture in cloud-based environments.

-The design is based on real-world cloud architecture patterns and demonstrates how authentication, platform-level authorization, and application-level decision-making can be separated to improve scalability, flexibility, and maintainability.
+It explores how to balance centralized identity management with distributed, application-level decision-making through a layered authorization model.

+The work reflects practical system design experience combined with structured architectural thinking for real-world environments.

-🧠 Key Concepts
+## 🧠 Key Concepts
-1. Centralized authentication using AWS Cognito
-2. Platform-level authorization via API Gateway Authorizer
-3. Internal authorization service (Private API) for role and permission management
-4. Application-level RBAC for business-specific access control
-5. Trade-off analysis between centralization and flexibility

-🏗️ Architecture Overview

-This model separates authorization into multiple layers:

-Authentication Layer – User identity (Cognito) Platform Layer – Access control to shared services Authorization Layer – Internal role/permission data Application Layer – Business-specific RBAC logic

-See /diagrams for architecture visualization (PNG).
+- System-level thinking in enterprise architecture
+- Centralized identity vs distributed authorization
+- Layered decision-making across system boundaries
+- Trade-offs between scalability, flexibility, and governance
+- Real-world constraints in cloud-based systems

 📄 Whitepaper